Skip to Content

 If their opponent doesn’t have much grappling experience or say less grappling experience than a purple belt in bjj, the odds of them winning the bout is quite slim.

-The opponenet would likely have to focus on striking and strong takedown defense if they wish to survive against a purple belt.
+The opponent would likely have to focus on striking and strong takedown defense if they wish to survive against a purple belt.

 It comes down to if the purple belt can take their opponent down then the likeliness that they would win the fight is very high regardless of the lack of striking experience the purple belt may have.